When to include your GPA on your resume

 Put it alongside other academic accomplishments

-It’s worth listing any awards, academic honors (such as graduating summa cum laude), or accomplishments on your resume that you achieved alongside your GPA.
+It’s worth listing any awards, accomplishments, or academic honors like cum laude on your resume that you achieved alongside your GPA.
 Place these under your education section below your GPA, college name, and degree.

 Examples of how to include GPA on your resume